ta4j/ta4j-wiki/Trading-strategies.md

 - `Rule#isSatisfied(int index)` is stateless.
 Pass the `TradingRecord` when the rule depends on open positions or previous signals.
 - Composition is fluent (`and`, `or`, `xor`, `negation`), making it easy to express “enter when fast SMA crosses slow SMA **and** RSI recovers above 40.”
 - Since 0.19 you can use `VoteRule` to require agreement between multiple rules (e.g., "at least 3 out of 5 oscillators must agree").
 In 0.21.0, return representation is unified across all criteria for consistent formatting.
+- `InSlopeRule` is satisfied when the slope of one indicator is within a boundary of another (e.g. for trend strength or momentum alignment).

 ## Compose richer logic